enstit/enstit/README.md

 ### Hello, World! 👋🏼

 My name's **Enrico**, and I'm a young **data scientist** from Italy! 🇮🇹
-I'm currently studying at [🎓 University of Udine](https://www.uniud.it/en/uniud-international?set_language=en), and I'm interning at [💻 Danieli Automation S.p.A.](https://www.dca.it).
+I'm currently studying at [🎓 University of Udine](https://www.uniud.it/en/uniud-international?set_language=en).

 I don't like social networks so much, so you can only find me on [👔 LinkedIn](https://www.linkedin.com/in/enricostefanel/).
 You can also send me an [📧 e-mail](mailto:me@enst.it?subject=[GitHub]%20Greetings), if you want.